-Canada Yew is a low lying coniferous shrub, their needles are flat and range from dark green to bright green.
+Canada Yew is a low-lying coniferous shrub, its needles are flat and range from dark green to bright green.
 They have a bright red fruit that ripens in late Summer to Fall, inside each cup-shaped fruit is a single fleshy seed.
-During spring, Canada yew will grow a cone-like yellow colored flower.
+During spring, Canada yew will grow a cone-like yellow-colored flower.

 From the tip of the branch, taxol (paclitaxel) can be extracted, it’s a chemical substance that stops cellular division.
 For this reason, taxol is being used by pharmaceutical companies to make cancer-fighting drugs.
 It is especially useful against ovary and breast cancer.